Social Studies Department Chair

 I began teaching U.S.History and AP U.S. Government at Payton in 2017.
 In my second year, I'm excited to also teach a competency-based action civics course.
-I am originally from Rocky Point, North Carolina, which is a small, rural town in southeastern North Carolina.
-After graduating from high school, I attended Davidson College and earned a BA in history.
-Upon graduating from Davidson College (our claim to fame is 2-time NBA MVP Steph Curry), I moved to Chicago and worked for a college access Americorp program.
-During this time I became more and more passionate about working with high school students to help prepare them for college and wanted to work with more students.
-As a result, I decided to pursue a Master's Degree in Education at the University of Michigan in Ann Arbor, Michigan.
-While there, I earned a Master's degree in education.
-I taught Africana Studies for one year at a small charter school in the Auburn Gresham neighborhood of Chicago before working at Payton.
-In my spare time I love to read, watch tv and movies, cook, as well as explore Chicago's phenomenal food scene.
+I am originally from Rocky Point, North Carolina; a rural town in the southeastern portion of the state.
+I attended Davidson college in North Carolina and earned a BA in history (our claim to fame is 2-time NBA MVP Steph Curry).
+After graduating from Davidson, I moved to Chicago and worked for a college access Americorp Program.
+During my time serving I developed a passion for helping prepare students for college and wanted to work with more students.
+As a result, I decided to pursue a Master's Degree in Education at the University of Michigan - Ann Arbor (Go Blue!).
+After graduation, I moved back to Chicago and taught Africana Studies at a small charter school in the Auburn Gresham community prior to Payton.
+In my spare time I love to read, watch tv and movies, play video games, as well as explore Chicago's phenomenal food scene.